Prime Video: The 38 Best Movies to Watch

 Source: trendingtodaysnews.com

-Make time for My Name Is Pauli Murray, a thought-provoking documentary from the directors of RBG, and check out these other Prime Video picks.
+Make time for My Name Is Pauli Murray, an illuminating documentary from the directors of RBG, and peruse these other Prime Video picks.

 More in www.cnet.com